Rolf Steiner: Biafra

 The South African journalist A. J Venter described Steiner as "a ruthless, demanding taskmaster" who was very "hard" on his troops, and was respected but not loved by the men under his command.
 Steiner revelled in the war and was well known for his eccentricities, such as pulling out his Browning Hi-Power handgun and firing into the air whenever he wanted people to pay attention to him.
 Venter also wrote that Steiner was an "austere, engaging" man who quickly became a favorite of the journalists covering the war who found the flamboyant, eccentric mercenary a good news story.
 A photograph taken in 1968 by the Italian journalist Romano Cagnoni of Steiner in a stern, martial pose dressed in a uniform of his own design made headlines all around the world.
 A 1968 article in Time quoted Steiner as saying about his opponents: "If any corporal serving under me in the Legion had taken more than a week to conquer West Africa with their kind of equipment, I’d have him shot for dereliction of duty."
 Steiner was noted for his rants, in which he always held the Foreign Legion as the model of military excellence to which the 4th Commando Brigade was not meeting, once saying "You are not Legionaries, you are not men".
-The fact that Steiner usually spoke either in his native German or French limited the impact of his rants, as his Ibgo-speaking soldiers did not understand what he was saying, causing him to finally switch over to English.
+The fact that Steiner usually spoke either in his native German or French limited the impact of his rants, as his Igbo-speaking soldiers did not understand what he was saying, causing him to finally switch over to English.
 Steiner was also known for arbitrarily demoting and promoting men up the ranks, though he was considered to be a good judge of talent by promoting capable men to provide leadership at the tactical level.
-When Steiner promoted one Ibgo soldier to captain, there were complaints that it was not acceptable to have a man who did not know how to use cutlery and who ate food with his fingers eating in the officers' mess; Steiner replied that he did not care if he ate with his feet as long as he was a good officer.
+When Steiner promoted one Igbo soldier to captain, there were complaints that it was not acceptable to have a man who did not know how to use cutlery and who ate food with his fingers eating in the officers' mess; Steiner replied that he did not care if he ate with his feet as long as he was a good officer.